ThomasPlattner/responsive-handin/README.md

 - Planes
 - Bikes

-The articles were hardcoded until now and will transition into the database and rendered from there next week.
-Further articles will be added to the database through HTML forms.
+The articles were hardcoded until now and are now rendered from the database.
+More articles including images can be added through a form here: '/new'
+ -> REMARK: The form post works locally using gunicorn run:app, but not deployed on the web yet.
+I will fix this bug as soon as possible.

+Right now, I did not add styles to the html form.

+I did not manage to add a delete and edit function for the articles, but prepared the UI already.
+For editing articles, I will use the same form as for creating articles, but with the article database entries as default values.
+For deleting articles, I will call the delete function in the manage section

 ## Technologies used:
 1. **Frontend**